 Dr. Tracey LarkinLecturer in Quality and Analytical Techniques

 Dr. Tracey Larkin is a B.Sc., Ph.D.
 Biochemistry graduate from the National University of Galway.
-Tracey is involved in sensory evaluation and is the service director for the Food@LIT Sensory Evaluation Service and is a PI with Shannon ABC.
+Tracey leads the food support services at Shannon ABC, specifically with regards to final product testing, shelf life testing and nutritional analysis.
 This service supports new product development, product improvement, bench-marking and quality-testing for SME’s.
 Following her undergraduate study, Tracey completed a post doctorate with the Life Science Dept. of the University of Limerick in the area of food biochemistry and modified atmosphere packaging.
 Tracey then worked with Olympus Diagnostica in clinical research and development as a project/program manager for a number of years.
 Currently Tracey is lecturing a range of subjects including Analytical Techniques and Quality Management.
 Tracey’s current research focuses on analysis of antioxidants/bio-actives in foods and has an IRC funded project to investigate organic fruits and vegetables.

 Tracey’s research interests and experience align with UN SDG 3 (Good Health and Well-Being).